Surviving an All-Day Cocktail Event

 14-year-old Venezuelan rum

 It’s also wise to take advantage of the free bottles of water to cleanse the palate and stay hydrated.
-The coffee station is also helpful.
+This is also helpful in preventing a horrible hangover the next day.
+The coffee station is also helpful for staying awake while sampling all those cocktails.

-The most important piece of advice for such a day is to wear comfortable shoes.
+The most important piece of advice for such a day is to wear comfortable shoes because there aren’t a lot of places to sit and you’re walking or standing around all day.
 I didn’t follow this advice for the first day and my feet hurt.
 For round two today, I will wear my extra-comfortable hiking shoes.

 Your email address will not be published.
 Required fields are marked *